Developing a scale of work-related quality of life for adult social care staff: Phase One

 BackgroundWellbeing at work has been increasingly recognised as important to an individual’s physical and emotional well-being and for organisational and work outcomes, such as turnover and quality of work.
 In the health and social care sector, which involves emotional and physical labour, staff wellbeing is likely to have a significant impact on the quality of service provided, and outcomes related to patients and service users.
 Understanding the aspects of care workers’ quality of life most affected by social care work should therefore have positive implications for workers’ physical and psychological health, organisational outcomes and improved quality of care to services users.
 Ultimately, understanding how we can improve care staff wellbeing at work can lead to organisational and economic gains by improving staff morale and reducing turnover rates and the associated recruitment costs.
 This study is the first step to finding a way of measuring how social care workers’ quality of life is affected by their work.
 While there are some scales to measure well-being at work, these usually focus on job characteristics such as wages, patterns of work and supportive environment yet ignore emotional rewards from caring.
 Further, they do not examine the impact of care work on workers’ own quality of life, which seems critical to workers' wellbeing and motivation.
-A conceptually similar measure exists of the impact of caring on the quality of life of unpaid carers (ASCOT-carer) but it is likely that an equivalent staff measure will require different domains to be sensitive to paid carers A measure sensitive to the impact of care work on staff well-being is likely to enhance understanding of the workforce factors influencing care quality and delivery.
+A measure sensitive to the impact of care work on staff well-being is likely to enhance understanding of the workforce factors influencing care quality and delivery.

 Aims and ObjectivesThis study aims to develop a way of measuring the impact of care work on care worker’s quality of life (‘care work-related quality of life’).
 We will do this by looking at it from the perspective of care workers and others working in this field in England.
 Specifically, we will: